Royal College of Music

-The Royal College of Music is a conservatoire established by royal charter in 1882, located in South Kensington, London, UK.
-It offers training from the undergraduate to the doctoral level in all aspects of Western Music including performance, composition, conducting, music theory and history.
-The RCM also undertakes research, with particular strengths in performance practice and performance science.
+The Royal College of Music (RCM) is a conservatoire established by royal charter in 1882, located in South Kensington, London, UK.
+It offers training from the undergraduate to the doctoral level in all aspects of Western Music including performance, composition, conducting, music theory and history, and has trained some of the most important figures in international music life.
+The RCM also conducts research in performance practice and performance science.

+The RCM has over 900 students from more than 50 countries, with professors who include many who are musicians with worldwide reputations.

 The college is one of the four conservatories of the Associated Board of the Royal Schools of Music and a member of Conservatoires UK.
 Its buildings are directly opposite the Royal Albert Hall on Prince Consort Road, next to Imperial College and among the museums and cultural centres of Albertopolis.

 History

 Background

-The college was founded in 1883 to replace the short-lived and unsuccessful National Training School for Music (NTSM).
-The school was the result of an earlier proposal by the Prince Consort to provide free musical training to winners of scholarships under a nationwide scheme.
-After many years' delay it was established in 1876, with Arthur Sullivan as its principal.
+The Royal College of Music was founded in 1883 to replace the short-lived and unsuccessful National Training School of Music (NTSM).
+The idea for the NTSM was initially proposed by the Prince Consort decades before the school opened.
 Conservatoires to train young students for a musical career had been set up in major European cities, but in London the long-established Royal Academy of Music had not supplied suitable training for professional musicians: in 1870 it was estimated that fewer than ten per cent of instrumentalists in London orchestras had studied at the academy.
-The NTSM's aim, summarised in its founding charter, was:

-The school was housed in a new building in Kensington Gore, opposite the west side of the Royal Albert Hall.
-The building was not large, having only 18 practice rooms and no concert hall.
-In a 2005 study of the NTSM and its replacement by the RCM, David Wright observes that the building is "more suggestive of a young ladies' finishing school than a place for the serious training of professional musicians".